 Primary Care Networks (PCNs) are the most common model of team-based primary health care delivery in Alberta.
-PCNs are groups of doctors working together with teams of health care professionals, such as nurses, dietitians and behavioural health consultants, to meet the primary health care needs of people in their communities.
+PCNs are groups of doctors working together with teams of health care professionals, such as nurses, dietitians, and behavioural health consultants, to meet the primary health care needs of people in their communities.

-There are 39 PCNs operating across Alberta.
+39 PCNs are operating across Alberta.
 About 80% of primary care physicians in Alberta are registered in a PCN.
-There are close to 3.8 million Albertans enrolled with a PCN.1
+There are close to 3.8 million Albertans enrolled with a PCN.

-- Learn more about Primary Care Networks2
+- Learn more about Primary Care Networks

-- Read the Primary Care Networks profiles3
+- Read the Primary Care Networks profiles

-- Read the Primary Care Networks review4
+- Read the Primary Care Networks review